LeonardoJost/MRExperiment/README.md

 # MRExperiment
-Project for the mental rotation test.
-Contains both code for conducting the experiment as well as code for reading and analyzing the data in R.
+Project for the mental rotation test of Jost and Jansen (2019).
+Contains both code for conducting the experiment as well as code for reading and analyzing the data in R and the resulting dataset.

 ## Conducting the Experiment
-The experiment is programmed according to Jost and Jansen, 2019.
+The experiment is programmed according to Jost and Jansen (2019).
 The runtime of the experiment is controlled by time instead of the number of stimuli, although an adaptation should be easily possible by adding break conditions.
 For all controlling software, stimuli and system parameters have to be set for usage.

 Both programs contain both the experiment and a questionaire which is read from txt files.
 The questionaire can be omitted by using empty txt files.
 Questions are separated by line breaks. "--" serves as a placeholder for line breaks in the questions.
 "F1", "F2", and "FX" are placeholders for correct feedback, wrong feedback, and fixation symbol in the instructions.

-Both programs contain mechanism to prevent returning to the IDE by the participants by requiring exact input.
+Both programs contain mechanism to prevent accidental returning to the IDE by the participants by requiring exact input.
+(Although all programs allow escaping the experiment by default)

 ### Presentation
 This folder contains the Presentation software (Neurobehavioral Systems, Inc., Berkeley, CA, www.neurobs.com) code for the experiment.
 Development will probably not continue, as open source alternatives such as OpenSesame are available.